Macaw vs Lovebird: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Macaw and Lovebird.
 Macaw requires moderate levels of exercise and engagement, while Lovebird needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Activity levels are close enough that time-commitment parity lets other factors drive the decision.
 Macaw owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Lovebird.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Macaw and Lovebird.
 Macaw has moderate grooming needs, while Lovebird requires moderate maintenance.
 Professional grooming costs reflect these differences: Macaw owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Lovebird.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+At-home grooming — brushing, bathing, nail trims, dental care — does most of the day-to-day work.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners